colinhiggs/pyramid-jsonapi/docs/source/metadata.rst

 Metadata Modules
 ================

 Metadata modules provide access to metadata about the API.
-The class:`pyramid_jsonapi.metadata` class is responsible for loading the modules and setting up routes and views under `/metadata` (by default - see :mod:`pyramid_jsonapi.settings`).
+The :class:`pyramid_jsonapi.metadata` class is responsible for loading the modules and setting up routes and views under ``/metadata`` (by default - see :mod:`pyramid_jsonapi.settings`).

 Built-in Modules
 ----------------

-By default, all modules in the `metadata` directory in the project are loaded.
-This can be overridden by changing the `metadata_modules` configuration option (see :mod:`pyramid_jsonapi.settings`).
+By default, all modules in the ``metadata`` directory in the project are loaded.
+This can be overridden by changing the ``metadata_modules`` configuration option (see :mod:`pyramid_jsonapi.settings`).

 The following modules are included: